- Freshman Applicants

 - Distribution requirement: 36 credits (12 arts and humanities, 12 social sciences, 12 natural sciences).

 - Diversity requirement: 0–6 credits.
 Courses taken to fulfill this requirement may also count toward the Distribution Requirement but not the Skills Requirement.

 Students who take approved CU Boulder coursework to fulfill their Gen Ed requirements must take those courses for a letter grade and receive a grade of D- or higher (Courses in which a student earns a P or P+ grade cannot be used to fulfill Gen Ed requirements.)
-Students may not use thesis hours, independent study, internship or practicum courses to fill any of the Gen Ed requirements.
+Students may not use thesis hours, independent study, internship, or practicum courses to fill any of the Gen Ed requirements.
 All courses approved to fulfill specific Arts and Sciences Gen Ed requirements are identified as such in this catalog and are searchable in the CU Boulder Class Search tool.

 1. Foreign Language (third-level proficiency)